San Lázaro: Tourism

 On the Apa River there are several spas, as well as a lookout way in Vallemí to appreciate the scenery.

 In honor of its founder stand the Church of Saint Lazarus and the monument from the main square of the city.
 In the home craftsman, Sebastian Amarilla presents sculptures of different styles, in addition to the "Monument to the Supreme" located alongside the access factory lime, as well as "Children Martyrs Acosta Nu" in downtown the town, belong to this talented craftsman.
 The Church of the Our Lady of Fatima has coated the walls of marble and limestone.

-The Paraguay River in this stretch is very conducive to visit him in boats, in the sewers of Vallemí and in the area of Apa River, can be made wildlife, fishing, camping and enjoy from the beaches.

 In the 'Mountains of Fifteen' Tips there are still unexplored forests and hills whose heights reaching 500 m, the tops are born in streams, rivers and streams.
 In the Hill St. Helena, from within San Lázaro and Vallemí, visitors can view the natural environment.
 Grapefruit is also available, as the main product of the area.